 Encourage days off

 Working at home can blur the lines between work and leisure time, so stress the importance of taking annual leave.
+This is especially important for the remote employee, who may find it harder to separate work from personal life.
 More importantly, create a clear demarcation for when someone is working and when they’re off to prevent an always-on culture from developing; establish a rule that employees who are off are unavailable and not to be contacted.
 A great way of making sure everyone is aware of who’s off on any given is with a centralised staff holiday planner.
 Everyone can have access to the calendar to see who’s unavailable that day – as well as to book their own time off.
+Additionally, use employee surveys and key performance indicators to monitor time off, engagement, and reduce absence and support overall well-being, ensuring that both in-office and remote employees are supported.

 Similarly, if an employee who’s supposed to be on holiday appears to be engaging in work-related activities – gently remind them they’re not working that day.